Kikres/YourDrinkingPal/README.md

 - **Consistent Visual Style**: Ensure that all generated images maintain a cohesive look that complements the overall design of the website.

 Explore AI-generated drink images with YourDrinkingPal!

+Please note that this project is currently not operational due to the discontinuation of one of the services it relies on.
+Additionally, several API keys are required for full functionality, which are not provided in this repository.
+The code is available for reference and demonstration purposes only.